 In a recent issue of the ALPCA PLATES magazine, the editor of the magazine asked license plate collectors in the association if they had any information on why recent license plates have had widespread issues with peeling reflective sheeting.
 This issue isn't exclusive to Wisconsin, so there were multiple different collectors with multiple theories as to why plates are peeling.

 One theory suggests that in 2005, recycled aluminum began to be used for plate manufacturing.
 The collector theorizes that this recycled aluminum had issues with impurities, causing the reflective sheeting to peel off of the license plate.
-Curiously, the issues with peeling plates began with sheeting manufactured around 2005-2006, so this theory could hold some truth.
+Oddly enough, the first plates to peel severely were plates issued around 2007.

 Another theory that a collector shared was that he heard from another collector that the peeling sheeting was caused by a varnish used on 3M sheeting that wasn't able to handle the elements, causing the plates to gray and peel.
 Given how Avery plates are beginning to age similarly to 3M plates, this could also be true but it's beginning to look like it's not an issue exclusive to 3M plates.

 A collector in Ontario suggests that there was a change to 3M sheeting around 2007 that caused the plates to have widespread problems with delamination and peeling, and that given how aggressively 3M lobbies for plates to be replaced every 7 years, he believes it could have been an intentional change designed to force states to replace their plates more often.
-While it is odd how they lobby for plates to be replaced in a very similar interval as the typical longevity of these plates, it's a stretch to say it's a form of planned obolescence and I am suspicious of such a theory.
+Personally, I believe it's a stretch to say it's a form of planned obolescence and I am suspicious of such a theory.
 However, I wanted to include it as a part of the theories known on these plates regardless.

 Another article describes the 3M sheeting as a lower quality sheeting, which would disintegrate at unexpected speeds.